 Annual FCC CPNI Certification Due by March 1

-Last year, the FCC reminded service providers that failure to comply with its CPNI rules and to file the required annual certification on time could subject violators to penalties of up to $1.5 million.
-This is no empty threat: the FCC has taken action against thousands of providers, resulting in scores of monetary payments in the past few months alone.
-The mere failure to file an annual certificate has resulted in penalties of up to $100,000.
-In addition, AT&T recently agreed to pay $200,000 to settle an FCC action arising from deficiencies in its CPNI “opt-out” mechanisms (i.e, the methods through which customers can inform the service provider that it may not use their subscriber records for marketing purposes).
-We would be happy to provide details of AT&T’s violations and assist you with a review of your opt-out procedures to assure compliance.
+The FCC has issued periodic reminders that service providers that failure to comply with the CPNI rules and to file the required annual certification on time could subject violators to penalties of up to $1.5 million.
+This is no empty threat: the FCC has taken action against thousands of providers, resulting in hundreds of monetary settlement payments.
+The mere failure to file an annual certification has resulted in penalties of up to $100,000.
+In addition, last year AT&T paid $200,000 to settle an FCC action arising from deficiencies in its CPNI “opt-out” mechanisms (i.e, the methods through which customers can inform the service provider that it may not use their subscriber records for marketing purposes).
+We would be happy to provide details or assist you with a review of your opt-out procedures to assure compliance.

-As a refresher, following is a brief overview of key elements of the FCC's CPNI certification requirements.
-Note that all of this information must pertain to the past calendar year (2010):
+As a refresher, following is a brief overview of key elements of the FCC's CPNI annual certification requirements.
+Note that all of this information must pertain to the past calendar year (2011):

 - An officer of the company must sign the compliance certificate;

 - The officer must affirmatively state in the certification that s/he has personal knowledge that the company has established operating procedures that are adequate to ensure compliance with the CPNI rules;

 - The company must provide a written statement accompanying the certification explaining in detail how its operating procedures ensure that it is in compliance with the CPNI rules;

 - The company must include a clear explanation of any actions taken against data brokers;

 - The company must include a summary of all consumer complaints received in the prior year concerning unauthorized release of CPNI, or a clear statement that there were no such complaints; and